I Don’t Do Social Media — And Neither Should You... Here’s Why:

 ----------------------------Final Thought----------------------------------------

 Scamming has evolved.
-It’s no longer about mass emails full of typos—it’s precise, data-driven, and often indistinguishable from legitimate communication.
+It’s no longer about mass emails full of typos that you can easily recognize and stay away from—it’s precise, data-driven, and often indistinguishable from legitimate communication.

 Social media didn’t create scammers—but it made their job dramatically easier.